harningle/harningle.github.io/_posts/2024-08-20-synthetic-control-in-python.md

 We do manage to make SciPy slightly faster by providing the closed-form gradient vector.
 SciPy needs to compute the partial derivatives of objection function w.r.t. the weights.[^gradient] The SciPy default is to compute the numerical derivatives, i.e. take $x$ and $x + \Delta x$, compute $f(x + \Delta x) - f(x)$, and finally divide that by $\Delta x$, with a sufficiently small $\Delta x$.
 This is slow.
 If we provide the derivative $f'(x)$ directly, then SciPy can simply plug in $x$ and get the number.
 And indeed we do observe a doubled speed when the gradient, i.e. Jacobian matrix, is provided to SciPy.
 But after all, CVXPY should be the preferred method.

 [^gradient]: Again, this is not unheard-of.
 In OLS, we want to minimise $RSS = (y - X\beta)^T(y - X\beta)$, and we also compute the derivatives $\displaystyle\frac{\text{d}RSS}{\text{d}\beta} = -2X^T(y - X\beta)$.

+## Mistakes I've made

+**Standardisation.** The scale/magnitude of matching variables shouldn't matter when we compute the "similarity" between California and the weighted average.
+An example will be, we match both $cigsale$ and $beer$.
+Beer sales are like 20, 30-ish, while cigarette sales are 100, 130-ish.
+It's super easy to have a difference of 30 in cigarette sales, while in beer sales the differences are usual around 5.
+In the similarity computation, the 30 is obviously larger than 5.
+However, does it mean $beer$ is less important than $cigsale$?
+No!
+Therefore, we should normalise all variables to have unit variance first.
+Abadie (JEL [2021](https://doi.org/10.1257/jel.20191450)) briefly mentions this in Section 3.2.[^standardisation] I didn't realise this until I see their official R implementation.

+[^standardisation]: Abadie and Gardeazabal (*AER* [2003](https://doi.org/10.1257/000282803321455188)) and Abadie et al. (JASA [2010](https://dx.doi.org/10.1198/jasa.2009.ap08746)) don't even mention the word "normalise" or "standardise" or "variance" or "standard deviation"...

+**`nested`.** There is a `nested` option in `synth` in Stata.
+The docs. says this option gives you better convergence, so I thought specifying `nested` would give us more accurate weights.
+This is *wrong*.
+When we don't provide `customV`, i.e. when the problem itself has to figure out the relative importance of matching variables, the problem is not convex. `nested` gives you a higher chance to find the global optimal.
+If we want to specify the relative importance, which in this post is set to be equal importance, then no `nested` is needed.
+Once `nested` is specified, you lose control of `customV`.
+So if we want to compare the results using the same `customV`, then `nested` *shouldn't* be specified.
+See [part 2]({% link _posts/2024-08-20-synthetic-control-in-python.md %}) for a more detailed discussion.